YangletLiu/Tensor_Layer_Neural_Networks/ImageNet-1K & ImageNet-21K/README.md

 VGG16 has 13 convolutional layers and 3 fully connected layers, containing more than 138 million trainable parameters. the fully connected layers containing more than 123 million parameters, approximately 89% of the total parameters.

-The parameter count of fully connected layer is related to the size of the feature maps.
+The number of parameters of fully connected layer is related to the size of the feature maps.
 Our method can reduce the size of feature maps during training.
 Therefore we can reduce the number of parameters in the fully connected layers.

-Taking VGG16 as an example, when we split the dataset into 4 spectral domains, the number of parameter in the fully connected layers is reduced from 123 million to 39 million.
+Taking VGG16 as an example, when we split the dataset into 4 sub datasets, the number of parameter in the fully connected layers is reduced from 123 million to 39 million.
 The size of VGG16 is reduced from 527 MB to 207 MB.

 The ResNet network is a fully convolutional network.
 It does not have fully connected layers that can be compressed.